zuozhenggh/learning-library/content-management-library/apex-integration/integration/integration.md

    ![Resources](images/apex-resources.png)

-   *Note: Content are filtered based on Customer Industry, for example Cafe Supremo belong to industry Coffee and that's why you will see the content with keyword Coffee.
-You can change the query criteria based on your requirement.*
+   >**Note**: Content are filtered based on Customer Industry, for example Cafe Supremo belong to industry Coffee and that's why you will see the content with keyword Coffee.
+You can change the query criteria based on your requirement.

 5. This complete end to end integration of OCM & APEX application.